 State Earned Income Tax Credits

 The federal earned income tax credit (EITC) provides a refundable credit to taxpayers based on their income and family circumstances (such as marital status and number of children).
-Some states offer their own EITC, typically as a percentage of the federal credit.
+Some states offer their own EITC, typically calculated as a percentage of the federal credit.

 Washington is currently the only state that does not tax income but has enacted a state EITC.
 However, its credit has never been funded or implemented.
-If it were funded, eligible Washington residents would file an application for the credit along with the previous year’s federal return (e.g., an application in 2017 would be for the federal EITC granted for the 2016 tax year).
+If it were funded, eligible Washington residents would file an application for the credit along with the previous year’s federal return (e.g., an application in 2017 would be based on the federal EITC granted for the 2016 tax year).

 Upward Mobility and State-Level EITCs Evaluating California’s Earned Income Tax Credit

 Kim S. Rueben, Frank Sammartino, and Kirk J. Stark (2017)

 Refundable Credits: The Earned Income Tax Credit and the Child Tax Credit

 Federal and State Income Taxes and Their Role in the Social Safety Net